What is Export Logistics?

 On the other hand, sub-par logistics management often leads to increased logistics cost and poor service.

 Export Logistics Process

-Once the product has been cleared for dispatch from the factory or the warehouse facility, the logistics process formally starts.
-One of the first things exporters need to do is to decide the mode of shipping and zero-in on an ocean freight forwarder , who is responsible for arranging and managing the transport of goods from point A to point B.
+Once the product has been cleared for dispatch, the logistics process formally starts.
+One of the first things exporters need to do is to decide on the ocean freight forwarder and the mode of shipping.
+Selecting an efficient freight forwarder/export logistics company/agent and clearing and forwarding (C&F) agent will ease the logistics process to a great extent.

 The goods to be shipped must be packed in an ‘export-ready’ manner, which includes the necessary marking and labeling of the cases, packages, or cartons.
-An export packing list document is required if more than one package is to be dispatched in the lot.
+A packing list is required if more than one package is to be dispatched in the lot.
 The goods are then cleared from the exporter’s premises, after completing excise formalities (if any).

 Export Logistics Documentation

 The activities involved in the logistics process naturally have a flow of documentation:

 Destination Control statement